Charles Lee Bufford

-Charles Lee Bufford (born 1953 or 1954) is an American man who was initially convicted of robbing and murdering William Roland Cooper, Jr., a probate judge in Wilcox County, Alabama, but was later retried and found not guilty.
-He had been sentenced to the death penalty, but his murder conviction was overturned when part of the death penalty law in Georgia was ruled unconstitutional.
-He was retried, but the prosecution was unable to produce sufficient evidence in his second trial.
+Charles Lee Bufford (born 1954) is an African-American man who was initially convicted of robbing and murdering William Roland Cooper, Jr., a probate judge in Wilcox County, Alabama, but was later retried and found not guilty.
+He had been sentenced to death, but his murder conviction was overturned when part of the death penalty law in Alabama was ruled unconstitutional.
+He was retried, but was acquitted despite his videotaped confession and the fact that he was arrested while driving the victim's car.
+One juror later said, "We thought four years was enough for what he did."

+Deeming the verdict a miscarriage of justice, federal authorities unsuccessfully searched for a way to try Bufford on federal charges for the murder.

+Bufford later returned to prison for raping an elderly woman in Connecticut.

 Background

 Charles Lee Bufford had been convicted of auto theft and was incarcerated in the Wilcox County jail for a brief sentence when he was temporarily released to the custody of Roland Cooper, a probate judge and former Alabama state senator.
 The program allowing this type of work release was unofficial and allowed citizens to take informal, temporary custody of inmates for the day.
 Bufford was 23 at the time, and Cooper sought Bufford's help in his garden.

 Roland Cooper was a former Alabama state senator and had been given the nickname "the Wily Fox of Wilcox".
 His legislative tenure lasted almost 20 years, and he had been regarded as one of the state's most well-known and effective lawmakers.
 He had then resigned his Senate seat upon his appointment as probate judge for Wilcox County by Governor George Wallace.